thedevarchive/thedevarchive/README.md

 - 🌱 I’m currently learning C#, ASP.NET, Blazor and React.js
 - 👀 Aside from software dev, I'm interested in cybersecurity, cloud computing, AI and working with IoT

+# What I'm Working On

+A web application for adding and managing code snippets.
+[Check it out!](https://github.com/thedevarchive/code-snippet-manager).

 # Tech Stacks

 ### Programming